 The New Energy Tech Consumer Code (NETCC) sets a minimum standard of service for customers looking to purchase New Energy Tech products, systems and services.

 New Energy Tech providers who have been approved by the Code Administrator as a NETCC Signatory are bound to comply with this Code when providing New Energy Tech to their customers.

 The NETCC has been authorised by the Australian Competition and Consumer Commission (ACCC) and seeks to raise consumer protection standards in the renewable energy sector, strengthen consumer confidence when purchasing New Energy Tech, and encourage innovation within the industry.

-What is a NET Approved Seller?
+What is a New Energy Tech Approved Seller?

 To remain on the program, Approved Sellers are required to uphold the standards of the NETCC in all their interactions with consumers.

 The NETCC program is governed by a Council of representatives from key industry and consumer protection bodies.
 This includes representatives from the Australian Energy Council, Clean Energy Council, Public Interest Advocacy Centre, Energy Consumers Australia, Energy Networks Australia, Renew and Consumer Action Law Centre.

 The Clean Energy Council has been appointed as the Administrator and Steward of the NETCC.
 A Code Monitoring and Compliance Panel (to be appointed) will oversee the administration of the NETCC program, as well as oversee the monitoring, compliance and enforcement of the NETCC.

 Has an Administrator for the program been appointed?